Reece-McDonald/Software-Engineering/Sprint3.md

 same users to stay up and post every night as the message cap would be met before someone opens it up the next day.
 One idea is to rotate the users that can post each day so that the content doesn't grow stale.
 We could softlock a user for over 24 hours so that others may get a chance.
 We have yet to revisit this as we haven't implemented the forum feature at all yet, so we are not worried about this too much until we have the forum implemented.

+(Sprint 3 Update)
+This sprint we have been mainly focused with simply getting the messages function working, by the end we had researched a few ways to implement this feature, however there currently is not an implementation of this, additionally we are looking into capping the database to only accept a maximum number of messages

 -#6 Like Button
 As a person who enjoys interacting with content, I want there to be a like button so I can support content I enjoy on the website.